aexoden/gpuowl/README.md

 This is a modified version of gpuOwl solely intended for verifying type 0 PRP tests on the GIMPS server.
 At the time of writing, there are 28 such tests.
-The parallel P-1 functionality is currently broken, and will not find expected factors.
-This is probably unimportant for the stated goal, as no factors should be found for any of the 28 exponents.
+The parallel P-1 functionality is disabled when a non-zero shift is used.
+However, the base is correctly calculated to ensure the final residue matches a zero-shift run with the same B1 value.

 ## Files used by gpuOwl